Digital-Media/big_data/elk-stack/EXERCISE.md

 The next steps are useful for testing a jdbc-connection to a Postgres container
 - replace ip with ip or name of your host
 - host.docker.internal:postgresport if you use a docker container with a separate network
+- or connect postgres Container to ELK-Stack with: `docker network connect elk-stack-dock_elk postgres` to use `jdbc:postgresql://postgres:5432/onlineshop`
 - use postgres connector instead of mariadb in the following example
 ```shell
 /usr/share/logstash/bin/logstash --path.data data2 -e 'input {